MBTA Communities Multifamily Zoning Law

 - Helps make Newton’s plans and strategies a reality—for housing, climate action, transit, and economic development.

-- Access to critical state funds such as MassWorks, the Housing Choice Initiative, and Local Capital Projects.
+- Defining an MBTA Communities district will allow Newton continued access to critical state funds such as MassWorks, the Housing Choice Initiative, and Local Capital Projects.

 MBTA Communities Law Timeline and Next Steps

 - Version 2.0 Village Center Zoning and MBTA District Zoning – April 2023